 However, most people who have a balanced diet should get enough potassium naturally.
-Sources of potassium include bananas, broccoli, parsnips and brussels sprouts, pulses, nuts and seeds, fish, shellfish, beef, chicken and turkey.
+Sources of potassium include bananas, broccoli, parsnips and brussel sprouts, pulses, nuts and seeds, fish, shellfish, beef, chicken and turkey.

 People suffering with kidney disease, diabetes, heart disease, Addison’s disease, stomach ulcers, should never take potassium supplements without speaking to a doctor first.

 You should always take the recommended dose of all multivitamins.
 While an excess of some vitamins is simply excreted there are others that could be detrimental to your health.
 Try to spread your supplements intake throughout the day.
 If you take them directly before or after a meal you will help avoid an upset stomach.